Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Enterprise-Portal.md

 - Settlements

-# OPTION 1

 Follow the below steps to get an access to the ClientLine Enterprise Portal.

 ### 1. Sign up for ClientLine Enterprise Portal.

-Request and create a account in the ClientLine Enterprise Portal and features based on the account type.
+Request and create an account in the ClientLine Enterprise Portal and features based on the account type.

 <!-- theme: info -->
 > After registration, the merchant will have instant access to the ClientLine Enterprise Portal.